PacktPublishing/hands-on-music-generation-with-magenta/Chapter07/README.md

-# Music Generation with Magenta - Chapter 08
+# Chapter 07 - Training an existing model on a specific style

 TODO